Following Franz Kafka in Prague: the places he lived and worked

 The Franz Kafka Square in Prague

-There is also a square commemorating the days of Franz Kafka in Prague.
-The spot was not chosen accidentally, of course.
-In the year 2000, the city paid tribute to its most famous writer in the place where he was born.
-Although the building doesn’t exist anymore (it was actually torn apart in 1897 during the clearance of the Jewish Quarter), there is a plaque about Kafka and an art exhibition in the corner.
+Although the building no longer exists (it was actually torn down in 1897 during the clearance of the Jewish Quarter), there is a plaque about Kafka and an art exhibition in the corner.
 Kafka lived here the first two years of his life, from 1883 to 1885.

 Valli’s place